joshvillbrandt/elp-stereo-camera-ros-pkg/README.md

 When the calibration process has gathered enough information about a particular attribute, the corresponding bar will turn green.
 With practice, the calibration process should take about one minute to complete.
 Hit the "calibrate" button once all four bars are green.
 After a few moments, new rectified images should be displayed.
 Real-world straight edges should now appear straight in the video feed.

 Hit the "commit" button to complete the process.
 This saves the calibration information locally to `~/.ros/camera_info/`.
-Check out [voxel.launch](launch/voxel.launch) for an example of how to specify the calibration files.
+Check out [elp_stereo_camera.launch](launch/elp_stereo_camera.launch) for an example of how to specify the calibration files.

 For more information, check out the [ROS Stereo Calibration Tutorial](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration) as well as the [OpenCV Camera Calibration](http://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html) documentation.

 ## Video Modes

-The ELP module used in the voxel camera supports these MJPEG video modes:
+The ELP module used in the ELP stereo camera supports these MJPEG video modes:

 | Width x Height (pixels) | Framerate (fps) |
 | --- | --- |